mongodb/mongo-java-driver/docs/reference/content/driver-reactive/getting-started/quick-start.md

     @Override
     public void onComplete() {
-        System.out.println("Inserted");
+        System.out.println("Completed");
     }
 });
 ```

 Once the document has been inserted the `onNext` method will be called and it will
-print "Inserted!" followed by the `onComplete` method which will print "Completed".
+print "Inserted!" followed by the result.
+Finally the `onComplete` method will print "Completed".
 If there was an error for any reason the `onError` method would print "Failed".

 {{% /note %}}